Celtic Cup (wheelchair rugby league): 2019: Scotland win match for the first time

+2020 and 2021: COVID-19 cancellation and a fifth win for Wales

 The Celtic Cup was postponed in 2020 due to the COVID-19 pandemic.
 It resumed in 2021 and was held on 12 June at the Oriam Performance Centre at Heriot-Watt University, Edinburgh, as the originally proposed venue, The Pleasance sports complex at the University of Edinburgh, was being used as a COVID-19 testing centre.
 The hosts lost 32–52 to Ireland in the opening game.
 Ireland then faced Wales who defeated them 96-16 and in a repeat of the 2019 tournament Wales scored a century against Scotland to win 102-18 and maintain their unbeaten record in the Celtic Cup.

+2022: Wales claim a sixth title

 On 7 May 2022 the Celtic Cup was held at the Plas Madoc Leisure Centre, Wrexham.
 Hosts and defending champions Wales defeated Ireland 64–22 in the opening fixture.
 The second game was close with Ireland taking the victory 38–35 over Scotland.
 In the final match Wales won 116–6 setting a new record for their biggest win and claiming a sixth Celtic Cup.